Monuments of Sutjeska

 Photo 2: Portrait of Sava Kovačević

-"From the land to the sea and across the country all known of the glory of the acclaimed Commander Sava.
+"From the land to the sea and across the country all know of the glory of the acclaimed Commander Sava.
 As the Sutjeska River roars, its blood gushes as Sava's division rages against heavy fighting."

 It is important to note that the small memorial complex that exists here now replaces an earlier one which was built in 1951.
 A photo of the original complex can be seen in Slide 8.
 The tomb marker that exists today is clearly a modified version of the original.
 This original marker also contained an inscription on its top face (Slide 9) which also featured the above folk song verses seen in Slide 7.
 However, after the songs verses, this original plaque includes this addition inscription: